 Welcome to The Fridge Art Museum!
-Explore my website of course, but the below kid art exhibits are probably the coolest part.
+Explore my blogand website of course, but the below kid art exhibits are probably the coolest part.
 The exhibits celebrate kids’ distinct art style and imagination.
-Specifically, showing “fridge art” that’s tacked and taped on refrigerators, walls, doors, and elsewhere, but other creative efforts are showcased too (like stories).
+Specifically, showing “fridge art” that’s tacked and taped on refrigerators, walls, doors, and elsewhere.
+But other creative efforts are showcased too (like stories).

 If you want to submit art, click here.
 Enough blabbing, hope you enjoy wandering the museum and this website!